oupfiz5/openacs-s6/Readme.md

 # CI/CD

-For  build and push docker images we use  [Github Actions workflow](https://github.com/oupfiz5/openacs-s6/blob/master/.github/workflows/on-push.yaml).
+For build and push docker images we use [GitHub Actions workflow](https://github.com/oupfiz5/openacs-s6/blob/master/.github/workflows/on-push.yaml).

 <a id="orgb97b270"></a>